aymericbeaumet/metalsmith-concat/readme.md

 Specify additional paths to search.
 The paths are resolved relatively to Metalsmith's root directory.
 Absolute paths are also supported.
 An ignore pattern is applied on the results to make sure the `src` directory is not matched twice from a custom search path.
+You are free to use `/` or `\` path delimitors for this option.

 ## FAQ